tural-ali/encycloDB/README.md

 Even smallest contribution will be priceless for this project's growth.
 So please, don't hesitate to actively take part in development process, to check and fix any wrong information!

+Additionally, for contributors I added, whole database's dump where all tables connected to each other with foreign keys.
+That makes possible to see whole scene and work efficiently.

 Here is the list of data that repository consists of:

 #Countries